DevKesh/myportfolio-site/README.md

 # This is my Portfolio

-### This is where i've published all my projects and blogs.
+## This is where i've published all my projects and blogs.

-### Please look into it and we can connect to build projects , discuss learnings and create new stuff.
+#### You can check it out and ping me on [LinkedIn](https://www.linkedin.com/in/keshav-naganathan/) to collaborate on any project or build something new!

+## This was completely built using :

+- HTML5
+- CSS3
+- [Netlify](https://www.netlify.com/) was used to deploy it online.

-### Click [here](https://this-is-keshav.netlify.app/) to check out my portfolio
+#### Click [here](https://this-is-keshav.netlify.app/) to check out my portfolio